An Easy Guide to Learning Japanese with Magazines

-In this post, I’ll show you some reasons why magazines are an awesome study tool for your Japanese, which study methods you can use with magazines and then I’ll introduce you to a few of the most popular Japanese magazine titles out on the racks today!
+I’ll show you some reasons why magazines are an awesome study tool and which study methods to use with them, then I’ll introduce a few of the most popular Japanese magazines on the racks today!

 Why Learn Japanese with Magazines?